Skip to content

 Does Aha have a free plan or free trial?

-Aha does not offer a free plan.
-All products require a paid annual subscription.
-Aha does offer a 30-day free trial for Aha Roadmaps and Aha Ideas so you can evaluate before committing.
-If you need a free ongoing option, Quackback is open source and free to self-host with no user limits, covering feedback, roadmap, and changelog functionality.
+Aha does not offer a free plan; all products require a paid annual subscription.
+Aha does offer a 30-day free trial for Roadmaps and Ideas.
+If you need a free ongoing option, Quackback is open source and free to self-host with no user limits.

 Is Aha worth the price for small teams?

 For most small teams, Aha is overpriced relative to the value delivered.
-At $59/user/mo just for Roadmaps Starter, a five-person team pays $3,540/yr before adding Ideas or moving to a higher tier.
-The tool is designed for structured, multi-product organizations with established planning processes.
-Small or early-stage teams are better served by simpler tools like Quackback (free, self-hosted) or Canny ($19/mo) that cover the core feedback and roadmap workflow without the enterprise overhead.
-See Best Customer Feedback Tools in 2026 for a wider comparison.
+A five-person team pays $3,540/yr for Roadmaps Starter alone, before adding Ideas.
+Aha is built for structured, multi-product organizations.
+Smaller teams are better served by Quackback (free, self-hosted) or Canny ($19/mo).

 Authored by James Morton